 3. Harmonious multicultural population.
 So many people from different backgrounds all living and working together.
 If only the rest of the world was like that.Toronto has also been ranked as the number 1 most multicultural city in the world.

 4. Plenty of support services: As Toronto continues to welcome people from all around the world, there are many service organizations that are ready to help people integrate.

 - How to prepare for your first job interview in Canada

 - How newcomers can make a great first impression in Canada

 - Newcomers and healthcare in Canada

-- Great cuisine and entertainment.
-Next to New York, Los Angeles, and London, Toronto is the largest centre for the Arts in the world.
+6. Great cuisine and entertainment.
+Next to New York, Los Angeles, and London, Toronto is the largest centre for the arts in the world.
 The Toronto Film Festival attracts the “IT crowd” from Hollywood every year.

-- Stable Climate.
+9. Stable climate.
 Yes, it’s cold in the winter and humid in the summer here.
 But hurricanes, tsunamis, and earthquakes are things virtually foreign to Torontonians.
 Let’s keep it that way.

-- People.
-After all, a city is its people.
+10. People.
+After all, people are what make a city great!
 Torontonians are busy; they are rushed and sometimes reserved.
 Overall they are very nice friendly people that have a strong tradition of welcoming newcomers to Canada.